Marker Logo

 Erected 2009 by E. Clampus Vitus.
 (Marker Number 114-1.)

 Location.
 34° 20.524′ N, 119° 17.492′ W. Marker is in Ventura, California, in Ventura County.
-Marker is on Cañada Larga Road east of California Route 33, on the left when traveling east.
+It is on Cañada Larga Road east of California Route 33, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Ventura CA 93001, United States of America.
 Touch for directions.

-Photographed By Craig Baker, May 17, 2018
+Photographed by Craig Baker, May 17, 2018

 2. Rancho Cañada Larga Marker